end2endzone/ShellAnything/README.md

 # Versioning #

-This project uses [Semantic Versioning 2.0.0](http://semver.org/) for versioning.
+This project use [Semantic Versioning 2.0.0](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/end2endzone/ShellAnything/tags).